Don’t be Caught Unprepared

 Templates give users the ability to pre-craft messages ahead of a crisis so they are ready to go when the emergency hits.
-The messages, however well-written they are, have no value if they don’t reach their intended audience or are never opened, such as with emails or voicemails.
+But hurricane email templates, however well-written they are, have no value if they don’t reach their intended audience or are never opened.

 It is critical to have an emergency notification system that can cross channels to ensure every employee receives the message.
 This means you must have a multi-modal capability to include voice, email, text, push notifications, custom alerts.
 SMS messages have an open rate of 99 percent, while the open rates for emails are at 28%.